What are Translation Bots and How Do They Compare to Human Translators?

 - Instant Translator is both a Viber and Facebook bot and is able to translate up to ten languages.

-- Google Translate is bots which use Google’s translate service.
+- Google Translate is bots that use Google’s translate service.

 - Discord Translator is a bot created in order to facilitate communication among the gaming community and it supports at least 100 languages on the Discord chat board.